scottish-pl-institute/spls/meetings/2025/december/index.md

 * Adam Gundry (Well-Typed LLP)
 * Alex Rice (University of Edinburgh)
 * Greg Brown (University of Edinburgh)
+* Robert Wright (University of Edinburgh)
+* Louis Lemonnier (University of Edinburgh)
+* Clemens Kupke (University of Strathclyde)
+* Olivia Weston (University of Glasgow)
+* Vikraman Choudhury (University of Strathclyde)
+* Kim Worrall (University of Edinburgh)

 and some people who prefer not to be listed here.
-(Last updated: 12 November 2025)
+(Last updated: 16 November 2025)

 ### COVID Information